All Episodes

 So I wasn't surprised by what Obama said about that.

-The Washington Post.
+He's the Washington Post.

-And he's got this piece out, President Obama campaigner in chief.
+And he's got this piece out, President Obama, campaigner-in-chief.

 And here's the money excerpt.

-Uh Osama is just the beginning of it.
+And his ad suggesting that Romney wouldn't have killed Obama, Osama is just the beginning of it.

-And by the way, having Bill Clinton be the voice in that ad added to it.
+By the way, having Bill Clinton be the voice in that ad added to it.

 In a political culture that long ago surrendered to the permanent campaign, Obama has managed to take things to a whole new level.

-And that's only through March 6th, measured in terms of events that benefit his reelection bid, Obama's total exceeds the combined total of fundraisers, first-term fundraisers of George W. Bush, Bill Clinton, George H. W. Bush, Ronaldus Magnus, and Jimmy Carter.
+Measured in terms of events that benefit his reelection bid, Obama's total exceeds the combined total of fundraisers, first-term fundraisers, of George W. Bush, Bill Clinton, George H.W.
+Bush, Ronaldos Magnus, and Jimmy Carter.

 That's amazing.

-That's a that's an incredible stat.
+That's an incredible stat.

 Obama's already done more fundraisers than those other presidents combined.

-This did not sit well with a young blogger at the Washington Post who had never heard the term and thought that it I don't remember the exact word, thought it was despicable of me so soon after the Sandra Fluck thing to refer to achieved accredited female anchors as waterfowl.
+This did not sit well with a young blogger at the Washington Post who had never heard the term and thought that it, I don't remember the exact word, thought it was despicable of me so soon after the Sandra Fluck thing to refer to achieved accredited female anchors as waterfowl.

 They sit there and they chat and they talk and so forth.